JuliaCN/Py2Jl/README.md

 ## Python 3 vs. older Python

 Most of the differences between Python 2 and Python 3 do not matter, as not yet implemented.
-E.g. this valid Python 2 code translates, but with Python 3 semandtics:
+E.g. this valid Python 2 code translates, but with Python 3 semantics:

 ```
 julia> py2jl"""